 - C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - 1. historical land use patterns;

-Staff analysis: This area is currently being developed with a restaurant, bar, hotel, and commercial office center within the platted area.
+Staff analysis: This area is currently being developed with other commercial uses within the platted area.

 2. actual development over the immediately preceding three years; and